 Connecting a Receiver to a Subwoofer with RCA Input Jacks and Line Level RCA Converter

-However, you’ll require a standard male-male RCA cable if your subwoofer comes with two RCA hack inputs.
+However, you’ll require a standard male-male RCA cable if your subwoofer comes with two RCA jack inputs.

 Subwoofers with Speaker Level Inputs

-You can connect your subwoofers with speaker level inputs directly to your receiver’s speaker outputs.
-Since the subwoofer’s outputs are internally connected to the input connectors, you’ll be incredibly easy to add your subwoofer and speakers to your receiver concurrently.
+You can connect your subwoofers with speaker-level inputs directly to your receiver’s speaker outputs.
+Since the subwoofer’s outputs are internally connected to the input connectors, it’ll be incredibly easy to add your subwoofer and speakers to your receiver concurrently.